 Well, now you can have all that.
-That camera, which I have been shooting with for six weeks, is the Olympus O-MD E-M1, and it is quite simply the best and most fun camera I have ever used.
+That camera, which I have been shooting with for six weeks, is the Olympus O-MD E-M1 (since replaced by the Olympus O-MD E-M1 Mark II), and it is quite simply the best and most fun camera I have ever used.

 Not the best small camera.
 Not the best digital camera.
 Not the best mirrorless camera.
 The best damned camera I have ever used…period…full stop…end of story.
 As soon as we get back to Base Camp, all my pro-level Canon gear goes on eBay.
 Goodbye…my aging back won’t miss you.